broadinstitute/ABC-Enhancer-Gene-Prediction/docs/usage/methods.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Datasets such as DNase-seq, ATAC-seq, and H3K27ac ChIP-seq often have varying signal-to-noise ratios (e.g., % reads in peaks, TSS enrichment).
 This changes the performance and thresholds needed for ABC model.
 To account for this, we apply quantile normalization on input datasets to match a reference dataset.
 As reference, we currently use datasets in K562, because we have CRISPR data to benchmark the model in that system.

 2.3.
-Using different chromatin assays to estimate enhancer activity [Andreas to add]
+Using different chromatin assays to estimate enhancer activity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ABC uses DNase-seq and optionally H3K27ac ChIP-seq to estimate enhancer activity, but numerous other chromatin assays exist, including chromatin accessibility assays, TF ChIP-seq and histone ChIP-seq.